 Sometimes letting your passion for the job and company shine through is the best way to make a memorable impression on the interviewer, especially if you’re short on years of experience.

-The critical thing to keep in mind here is not to sell yourself short.
-You can express your admiration of the company and your eagerness to join it and mention that you’d be an asset.
+The critical thing to remember here is not to sell yourself short.
+You can express your admiration for the company and your eagerness to join it and mention that you’d be an asset.

 Remember, you don’t want to sound desperate, so watch the steadiness of your tone and keep your voice clear.
 Let’s have a look at an example: